amandaag39/vitals/README.md

 ### Acknowledgment of Contributors
 Contributors who make significant contributions will be listed in our [README/CONTRIBUTORS] file.

-Thank you for contributing to [Project Name]!
+Thank you for contributing to [Vitals]!

 ## FAQ